muratk3n/thirdwave/en/tweets/2020/week14e.md

 ---

 Liam is short for William.
-Huh.

 *2020-4-3 19:4:5*

 ---

 Maybe it's about stakes..
-I mean the stakes the writers, creators of these shows lived in their lives.
+I mean the stakes the writers, creators of these shows experienced in their lives.
 Roddenberry was a trained fighter pilot, even in civilian life once his plane came down in Syrian Desert guy broke two ribs but dragged injured passengers out of a plane and led the group to get help.
-This guy's life was scifi.
+His personal life was adventure / scifi.
 How can the uppity, LA crackhead, bland-life writer compete with this?

 *2020-4-3 18:24:1*